linuxdevel/openvpn/README.md

 A very brief instruction on how to make a bridged network over openvpn.
 PS..
 The examples on openvpn website are missing some important steps in the bridge_start.sh script..
 Those steps are included in this version of the script.

+P/S, this works very well with ExpertSDR3 if you are into ham-radio!

 ## Install RPI OS on your device memory card

 ## logon to your RPI